sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 This figure illustrates the F1-Score per class obtained by ViT-Base/16-384.

-## 5. Comparing Vision Transformers and CNNs for Food Classification
+## 5. Benchmarking Study: Comparing Vision Transformers and CNNs for Food Classification
 I am impressed by the remarkable performance of Vision Transformers (ViT) in computer vision tasks.
 Recently, I started a project to classify 101 food types using the vanilla ViT-Base/16-224 network.
 After seeing promising results, I decided push the boundaries and aim to surpass the current performance.

 The following table compares deep learning architectures **with a similar number of parameters** (86-88 million).
 The models include Transformers and Convolutional Neural Networks (CNNs) and were evaluated based on accuracy, false positive rate at 95% recall (skipped for simplicity), and performance on an Intel Core i9-9900K CPU and NVIDIA RTX 4070 GPU, using a consistent training configuration (learning rate, epochs, batch size, optimizer).